pranav-kural/transacai-docs/CONTRIBUTING.md

 ## Reporting Issues

-If you encounter any issues or bugs while using QvikChat documentation, please report them by following these steps:
+If you encounter any issues or bugs while using Transac AI documentation, please report them by following these steps:

 1. Check if the issue has already been reported by searching our issue tracker.
 2. If the issue hasn't been reported, create a new issue and provide a detailed description of the problem.